nikomc/nikomc.github.io/_posts/2020-07-31-this-week-synthetic-biology-1.md

 ---
-layout: page
+layout: post
-title: This Week in Synthetic Biology
+title:  "This Week in Synthetic Biology (July 31, 2020)"
+tags: [ this week ]
+featured_image_thumbnail:
+featured_image:
+featured:
+hidden:

 ---

 Every week, on Friday, I share the latest in synthetic biology research and news, in an effort to provide consistent updates on this exciting field.
 Inspired by [Microbiome Digest](https://microbiomedigest.com/).
 Did I miss something?
 That happens -- please send me a message!